arommers/so_long/README.md

 #### Map

-The game takes a`.ber. file that contains a map of ascii characters representing the different elements as input.
+The game takes a `.ber` file that contains a map of ascii characters representing the different elements as input.

 `0` for an empty space\
 `1` for a wall\